Cannabutter, also called weed butter, budder, or cannabis butter, is easy to make!

 Two Simple Ways to Make Cannabutter

 Cannabutter is a butter-based substance that contains THC (or, more specifically, cannabinoids).
 By heating cannabis and butter, the fat in the butter allows for the extraction of the cannabinoids.
+For more information, check out The Science of Cooking with Cannabis.
 There are a number of effective methods for making cannabutter, two of which will be explained here.